Financial impact of a divorce in Singapore

 The matrimonial home probably forms the largest part of you and your partner’s assets.
 Depending on whether it is a HDB or private property, couples have a few ways to divide the matrimonial home.

-If the couple agrees, they can transfer their interest in the flat to the other spouse, sell the flat/apartment and have the proceeds divided between the parties in a certain proportion.
-Again, it is important to have proof of your contribution, so using CPF savings in this case is probably the best way.
-If you have paid for the home renovations on your part, it would be wise to keep the receipt to prove your contribution to the matrimonial home.
+Again, it is key to have proof of your contribution, so using CPF savings in this case is probably the best way.
+If you have paid for any home renovations, keep the receipts as proof of your financial contributions to the matrimonial home.

 If you have been assigned to retain the HDB flat, you’d also need to fulfil HDB’s eligibility conditions to keep it.
 You will have to fall within one of these 2 situations: